dariol83/reatmetric/eu.dariolucia.reatmetric.driver.automation/AutomationAPI.md

 ### How to return a value

-It is enough to evaluate the variable as last instruction at the end of the script.
+For Javascript and Groovy it is enough to evaluate the variable as last instruction at the end of the script.
 For instance, if the script uses the variable
 `theResult` and the value must be reported, it is enough to declare, at the end of the script:

 `theResult;`

+For Python, the special variable name `_result` shall be used to report the return value, since Python does not return a value using the last evaluated expression.